 “For example, hundreds of different varieties of potatoes are cultivated in Peru,” said Cody Coyotee Howard, a doctoral student at the Florida Museum of Natural History.
-“Similarly, cassava is a major crop in Nigeria, as well as yams.”
+“Similarly, yams are a major crop in many African countries.”

 4: They’re also attractive.

 Geophytes are also important to ornamental economies.
-Lilies and tulips dominate the industry, but the community is also trying to diversify and expand, so new plants are starting to appear on store shelves across the country.
+Lilies and tulips dominate the industry, but as the nursery community diversifies and expands, new plants are starting to appear on store shelves across the country.